Alif-B/url-shortner-battlefy/README.md

 The Lambda function is created with `Python Boto3 library` that helps are use python code to process request as well as post and retrieve data from the database.
 I have also use Flask framework to handle links entered by users and redirect them to the website that they are really looking for!
 I have also added a healthcheck path that helps you diagnose if the service is up or not.

-NOTE: The POST Method has been protected with IAM policy.
-You need to a part of the `urlshortneradmins` group if you want to make POST request to the API endpoint.

 # Process
 Upon pushing changes to the main branch (with the exception of the `README.md` file) a GitHub action will be triggered that builds the app and updates the AWS Lambda function with the updated code.

+NOTE: The POST Method has been protected with IAM policy.
+You need to manually add a user to the `urlshortneradmins` group if they wish to make POST request to the API endpoint.

 <br/><br/><br/><br/><br/>